Matt-st/Matt-st.github.io/_posts/2019-01-27-building-a-distributed-backend-introduction.md

 #### What you will learn and do
 In this tutorial series we will be building a set of applications both business and infrastructure related that represent what a production system might end up looking like.
 The technologies used here are relevant to what companies are leveraging in application platforms today.
 The example business use case is a bit contrived but will serve to demonstrate many of the features offered by spring cloud, cassandra, kafka, and other relevant technologies.
-This tutorials will broken down into byte size chunks that end in working examples with articulated learnings.
+This tutorials is broken down into byte size chunks that end in working examples with articulated learnings.

 ##### Technologies Used
 * Spring Core